Annuity Surrender Periods Explained: What They Are, Why They Exist, and How to Plan Around Them

 How to Plan Around Surrender Periods

-This is the golden rule.
-If you might need the money within the surrender period — for a home purchase, medical emergency, or lifestyle change — don't put it in the annuity.
-Maintain a separate emergency fund and liquid investment accounts.
+The golden rule.
+If you might need the money within the surrender period — a home purchase, medical emergency, a lifestyle pivot — don't put it in the annuity.
+Maintain a separate emergency fund and liquid brokerage account before committing funds.

-A reasonable approach: keep 12-24 months of expenses in liquid savings, plus any anticipated large expenses, before committing funds to an annuity.
+A reasonable floor: 12–24 months of expenses in liquid savings, plus any known upcoming large expense, sitting outside the annuity.
+Then decide how much of what's left is truly long-term.

 - $100,000 in a 3-year MYGA